 Their behaviour is so familiar that you may feel like you have known them all your life; it is an inspiring and privileged moment to see these highly endangered creatures in the wild, eating, grooming, playing or napping.
-Sometimes a curious youngster might approach you for a closer look or to tug at an item that attracts its attention, but on the whole you are ignored; most particularly by the dominant male, whose indifference borders on the disdainful.
+Sometimes a curious youngster might approach you for a closer look or to tug at an item that attracts its attention.

 Looking into their deep brown eyes, you feel recognition, a feeling of kinship in a gaze that spans the aeons between you and our common ancestors.

 Not only will you watch these amazing gentle giants but also get the opportunity to spot hundreds of astonishing species of endemic birds, plants, insects and butterflies and to learn more about rural life in Uganda by visiting community centres and Batwa villages.
 Another unique experience and Perfect for the adventurous at heart.

 Another extra ordinary activity is the Gorilla Habituation Experience (GHEX).
 Unlike the classic Gorilla tracking experience, habituation gives you more time (4 hours) to enjoy the best of your time with these endangered primates.